yecril71pl/cpp-docs.pl-pl/docs/mfc/reference/cmfcvisualmanageroffice2003-class.md

 ### <a name="return-value"></a>Wartość zwracana

-Zwraca margines dla przycisku Dostosuj pasek narzędzi.
+Zwraca margines dla paska narzędzi Przycisk Dostosuj.

 ### <a name="remarks"></a>Uwagi

-##  <a name="gettoolbardisabledcolor"></a>CMFCVisualManagerOffice2003::GetToolbarDisabledColor
+## <a name="cmfcvisualmanageroffice2003gettoolbardisabledcolor"></a><a name="gettoolbardisabledcolor"></a>CMFCVisualManagerOffice2003::GetToolbarDisabledColor

 Pobiera wyłączony kolor paska narzędzi.